ArshamGharib/Number_Guesser/README.md

 3. Start guessing by entering numbers.
 The game will tell you if your guess is too high or too low.

 4. Keep guessing until you find the correct number, and the program will display the number of attempts it took.
-If you wanted to quit, just press "q".
+If you wanted to quit, you would just press "q".